kayaniu/git-tool/README.md

       * _params_: -a [pop|drop|list|apply]
     * branch

---select - use this flag to select which folders to operate on
+--select - use this flag to select which folders to operate on, if it is omitted, all repo folders will be selected.

 Your git repositories must reside under a common parent